- 50 minutes

 - Employing the SUMIF function to sum values related to multiple instances of criteria you specify.

-- Explaining the new XLOOKUP worksheet function being rolled out to Office 365 users.
+- Explaining the new XLOOKUP worksheet function being rolled out to Microsoft 365 users.

 - Filtering data within pivot tables in Excel 2010 and later by way of the Slicer feature.